Drug defence: designing against defects.

 In an interview with the Urner Zeitung newspaper, Datwyler CEO explains why he is advocating a No to the Swiss Corporate Responsibility Initiative.
 The initiative makes Swiss companies liable for the behavior of their business partners, even if they are not at fault.

-A pair of Switzerland-based companies—Datwyler and CTSystems—have developed a new electroactive polymer (EAP) actuator technology that the companies aim to commercialize in the next three to four years for use in pumps and valves, as well as haptic feedback devices.
+A pair of Switzerland-based companies—Datwyler and CTSystems—have developed a new electroactive polymer (EAP) actuator technology.
+The partners aim to commercialize this in the next three to four years for use in pumps and valves, as well as haptic feedback devices.

 Datwyler discusses five considerations for drug manufacturers to consider when selecting parenteral packaging for their drug products.